-Summary: Non-signatory South Korea acknowledges humanitarian concerns raised by cluster munitions, but says it cannot consider acceding to the convention until the situation with North Korea is resolved.
+Summary: Non-signatory South Korea acknowledges the humanitarian concerns raised by cluster munitions, but says it cannot consider joining the convention until the conflict with North Korea is resolved.
 South Korea participated in a meeting of the convention in 2015.
-It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2017.
+It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2018.

 South Korea has not used cluster munitions, but it has produced and exported them.
-It possesses a stockpile of cluster munitions, but has not provided any information on the quantity and types stockpiled.
+It possesses a stockpile of cluster munitions, but has not provided any information on the types and quantities stockpiled.

 The Republic of Korea (South Korea) has not acceded to the Convention on Cluster Munitions.

-The South Korean Ministry of Defense adopted a directive on cluster munitions in 2008 that requires it only acquire cluster munitions equipped with “safety activation devices that will not result in more than a one per cent failure rate.”
-The directive also requires South Korea to work towards “the development of an alternative weapon system that could replace cluster munitions over the long term.”
+A 2008 directive on cluster munitions by the Ministry of Defense requires South Korea to acquire cluster munitions equipped with “safety activation devices that will not result in more than a one per cent failure rate” and work towards “the development of an alternative weapon system that could replace cluster munitions over the long term.”

 South Korea did not participate in any meetings of the Oslo Process that resulted in the Convention on Cluster Munitions.
-However, it attended the convention’s Signing Conference in Oslo in December 2008 as an observer and made a statement.
+It attended the convention’s Signing Conference in Oslo in December 2008 as an observer and made a statement.

-South Korea also attended the Sixth Meeting of States Parties in Geneva in 2016 as an observer, but did not make a statement.
-This was its first and to date only participation in a meeting of the convention.
+South Korea participated in the convention’s Sixth Meeting of States Parties in Geneva in 2016 as an observer and this remains its only participation in a meeting of the convention.

-South Korea has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2017.
-It has also voted in favor of Human Rights Council (HRC) resolutions condemning the use of cluster munitions in Syria, most recently in March 2018.
-South Korea voted in favor of a June 2015 UN Security Council (UNSC) resolution that also expressed concern at evidence of cluster munition use in Darfur, Sudan as well as a May 2014 UNSC resolution that expressed concern at the use of cluster munitions in South Sudan.
+South Korea has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2018.
+South Korea voted in favor of a 2015 UN Security Council (UNSC) resolution that also expressed concern at the use of cluster munitions in Darfur, Sudan and a 2014 UNSC resolution that expressed concern at the use of cluster munitions in South Sudan.